tisnik/presentations/docs/coffee-talks/fp.md

 * All algebraic rules are supported
 * Conversion from int to float is w/o losing data
 * Conversion from long to double is w/o losing data
-* Ariane 5 Explosion | A Very Costly Coding Error: https://www.youtube.com/watch?v=5tJPXYA0Nec
+* Ariane 5 Explosion
+    - a Very Costly Coding Error: https://www.youtube.com/watch?v=5tJPXYA0Nec

 ### An example